History of Jane Fonda in Timeline

 1966: Lawsuit against Playboy

-In 1966, Jane Fonda filed a lawsuit against Playboy.
+In 1966, Jane Fonda filed a lawsuit against Playboy, which was later settled, leading to an ad supporting VVAW in 1971.

-In 1967, The United States National Security Agency (NSA) began monitoring Jane Fonda's communications as part of Project MINARET.
+From 1967, Jane Fonda's communications were monitored by the United States National Security Agency (NSA) as part of Project MINARET.

 September 28, 1968: Birth of Vanessa Vadim

-On September 28, 1968, Fonda and Roger Vadim's daughter, Vanessa Vadim, was born in Boulogne-Billancourt.
+On September 28, 1968, Jane Fonda and Roger Vadim's daughter, Vanessa Vadim, was born in Boulogne-Billancourt, France.

-In 1969, Jane Fonda supported the Occupation of Alcatraz Island by members of the American Indian Movement.
-This occupation was intended to highlight the government's failures regarding treaty rights and advocate for greater Indigenous sovereignty.
+In 1969, Jane Fonda, along with other celebrities, supported the Occupation of Alcatraz Island by members of the American Indian Movement.
+This occupation aimed to highlight the government's failures concerning treaty rights and the pursuit of greater Indigenous sovereignty.

-In March 1970, reports of Fonda and Vadim's separation surfaced, which her spokesman initially denied.
+In March 1970, reports of Jane Fonda and Roger Vadim's separation surfaced, though Fonda's spokesman initially denied them.

-May 4, 1970: Appearance at University of New Mexico and Protest
+May 4, 1970: Speech and Protest at the University of New Mexico

 On May 4, 1970, Jane Fonda spoke at the University of New Mexico about G.I. rights and issues.
-Following criticism about not addressing the Kent State shooting, she joined a protest march on the home of university president Ferrel Heady.
+Following her speech, she joined a protest march related to the Kent State shooting, referencing her film "They Shoot Horses, Don't They?".

 November 2, 1970: Arrest at Cleveland Hopkins International Airport

 On November 2, 1970, Jane Fonda was arrested at Cleveland Hopkins International Airport on suspicion of drug trafficking after returning from an anti-war speaking tour in Canada.
-The charges were dropped when the pills were confirmed to be vitamins.
+The charges were later dropped when the pills were identified as vitamins.

-In 1970, Jane Fonda went to Seattle to support a group of Native Americans led by Bernie Whitebear, who occupied part of Fort Lawton to secure land for services for the urban Indian population.
+In 1970, Jane Fonda went to Seattle to support a group of Native Americans led by Bernie Whitebear, who were occupying part of Fort Lawton to secure land for services for the urban Indian population, resulting in the construction of the Daybreak Star Cultural Center.

 February 1971: Playboy ad in support of VVAW